hamvocke/hamvocke.github.io/_drafts/testing_java.md

 Somewhere beneath that hype are some true advantages to adopting a microservice architecture.
 And of course -- as with every architecture decision -- there will be trade-offs.
 I won't give you a lecture about the benefits and drawbacks of microservices or whether you should use them.
 Others have done [a way better job](https://www.martinfowler.com/microservices) at breaking this down for you than I ever could.
 Chance is, if you're reading this article you somehow ended up with the decision to take a look into what's behind this magic buzzword.

+The idea for this post has been sitting with me for a long time now.
+And even during writing this article I was wondering whether I wasn't too late to the party and everything there is to say had already been said.
+Yet, I still encounter a lot of teams that are heading out on their adventure to build microservices who are still puzzled about this whole testing thing.
+And I observed that I tell the same stories to all of them.
+So I decided to write down the essence of these stories for everyone to read.
+Have fun. **TODO rework intro**

 **TODO: teaser image?**

 ## <abbr title="too long; didn't read">tl;dr</abbr>